×

 We asked people if there is a lot of crime.
 They answered:

 "Crime is a major problem in Mexico.
 Drug-related violence and organized crime are especially prevalent, and citizens in many parts of the country face increased threats of kidnapping and extortion.
 Mexico has some of the highest rates of homicide in the world, with high levels of gang and cartel activity driving much of the crime.
-Robbery and carjacking are also common in Mexico," explained one expat living in Mexico.
+Robbery and carjacking are also common in Mexico," remarked one expat living in Mexico.

 View More Answers